open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 4. **Enterprise Application:**
   - **Value Proposition:**
-    - Enterprises can leverage the concept of registries to import external registries and simplify their observability integration.
+    - Enterprises can leverage the concept of registries to import external registries and simplify their observability integration for complex systems.
     - By creating internal registries, enterprises can define custom signals that align with their specific needs and share these across teams and products, fostering internal consistency.
-    - This capability enhances collaboration and streamlines the observability practices within the organization.
+This capability enhances collaboration and streamlines the observability practices within the organization.

 By supporting these actors and their specific use cases, the multi-registry approach enables a flexible, community-driven model for defining and using semantic conventions across diverse domains and applications.